dwmkerr/dotfiles/README.md

 0. Restore the AWS CLI credentials to bring back project access.
 0. Setup SSH keys for GitHub.

+Some other tools I install which I have paid subscriptions for or are essentials:

+- Amplitube
+- Creative Cloud
+- Cyberduck
+- Dash
+- Epic Games Launcher
+- Guitar Pro

 ## Features

 Each of the 'features' listed below typically has a `./setup.d/x-<feature-name>.sh` script to _install or upgrade_ the feature.
 Some also have a `./profile.d/x-<feature-name>.sh` file which is sourced by interactive shells if commands need to be run on shell startup (such as enabled `pyenv` and similar features.
 The numbers are used to ensure that if there _are_ dependencies on features, we try and install in the right order.